TheEmeryverse/Docker-Run-Updater-and-Deployment-CLI-Tool/README.md

 Once the arrays with the container data are complete, runr.sh moves to import them into docker.<br>
 Runr.sh will automatically detect if the container is running, and if it is using an out of date image.<br>
 If it finds the image the container is using is out of date, it will shut down the container and restart it using the new image.<br>
-Once all of the containers are checked runr.sh will prune unused images and purge old docker logs to save space on your computer.<br><br>
+Once all of the containers are checked runr.sh will prune unused images and purge old docker logs (logs only on GNU/Linux version) to save space on your computer.<br><br>
 NOTE: runr.sh will NOT detect if the run commands in the container data file for a container that is running are different than what is currently being used.<br><br>
 Runr.sh will ONLY redeploy containers if the image is out of date.
 If you want to change the run commands of an existing, up-to-date container, you must first manually shut it down and then run runr.sh with the updated run parameters.<br><br>
 Runr.sh also requires the docker daemon to be running, and will exit with an error message if it is not.